Dhananjaya-Kurukulasooriya/2nd-lab/instruction/1_Provision Azure Resources and Configure Key Vault/documentation.md

 This guide delineates the comprehensive process for deploying a Flask web application to Azure App Service.
 The methodology emphasizes the ` secure retrieval` of two distinct secrets—specifically, a textual *greeting message* and an *Azure Blob Storage Shared Access Signature (SAS) token*—from Azure Key Vault, facilitated by Azure Managed Identity.
 Subsequently, the application will demonstrate the display of an image directly sourced from Azure Blob Storage, utilizing the aforementioned SAS token.

-- [ ] Need to mention how we going to deploy the code.
-- [ ] Need to define login steps.
-- [ ] add the final keyvault ss

 ## Instructions